 Contract Value: US$360m

 The Moscow School of Management SKOLKOVO is a graduate business school located near Skolkovo, Moscow Oblast, close to Moscow, Russia.
 The school, founded in 2006, is a joint project between major Russian and international business leaders.
 Skolkovo campus represents a disk with four different-sized buildings located on its roof.
 The main building, also known as The Disk, features seven clusters named after the continents and BRIC countries.
 The Campus has 16 classrooms and 49 rooms for project and group work.
 Buildings on the roof are a dormitory, a hotel, an administration block.
-The SKOLKOVO Campus was shortlisted as one of the best Russian buildings of the last decade according to the daily British briefing The Calvert Journalative building and a sports center.The journalists mentioned that the SKOLKOVO Campus building “is reflective of both the rebellious nature of Russian art and the innovation agenda of SKOLKOVO”.
+The SKOLKOVO Campus was shortlisted as one of the best buildings in Russia of the last decade according to the daily British briefing The Calvert Journalative building and a sports center.The journalists mentioned that the SKOLKOVO Campus building “is reflective of both the rebellious nature of Russian art and the innovation agenda of SKOLKOVO”.

-4. Aïshti Foundation
+4. Aïshti Foundation by David Adjaye

 Client: Aïshti Foundation